slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A lie has speed but truth has endurance."
 -- Edgar J. Mohn*

-> *"A lie has many variations, the truth none."
--- Unknown*

 > *"Exactitude is not truth."
 -- Henry Matisse*